On null-controllability of the heat equation on infinite strips and control cost estimate: Introduction and main results

 It is well known that the heat equation on bounded domains $\Omega$ with open control set $\omega\subset \Omega$ is null-controllable in any time $T>0$, see for example \cite{lebeau-robbiano-95}.
 It has also been recently shown in \cite{ApraizEWZ-14} and \cite{EscauriazaMZ-15} that if $\Omega$ is bounded and $\omega$ is a measurable subset of non-zero measure, null-controllability still holds.

 For unbounded domains the situation is different.
 For the heat equation on $\RR^d$, $d\geq 1$, a sharp necessary and sufficient condition for null-controllability has been recently established in \cite{EV-17} and \cite{WWZZ:17} independently.
-This condition is referred to as $(\gamma, a)$-\emph{thickness} and means that the set is somehow well-distributed in $\RR^d$.
-This condition reads as follow:
+This condition is referred to as $(\gamma, a)$-\emph{thickness} and means that the set is somehow well-distributed in $\RR^d$ (see Definition \ref{def:thickness}~(i) below).